 Both the local newspaper Sykkylvsbladet – and James Arness himself in his autobiography – covered the event.

 It must have been an emotional moment when he arrived at the Aursnes farm and was greeted like a long-lost son by his distant relatives.
-And later, when seeing the photograph of his grandfather still hanging on the wall, 70 years after he had left.
+And later, when seeing the photograph of his grandfather still hanging on the wall, 70 years after he left.

 One very touching coincidence on that day – one that James was seemingly completely unaware of – was that the elderly lady who first greeted him – Anne Petrine Fauske – had the same first names as his grandfather’s lost sister.

 Another lady who arrived at the house later that afternoon was Karn Bjerke, grandfather Peter’s niece.
-She was only three years old when Peter left, but she still remembered him well: simply because he was so fond of her.
-On the day that he set out on his journey to America, he had held her close and given her the biggest and warmest of hugs.
-He probably knew that he would never see her again.
+She was only three when Peter left, but she still remembered him well: simply because he was so fond of her.
+On the day that he set out on his journey to America, he had held her close and given her the longest and warmest of hugs.
+He knew that he probably would never see her again.

-James Arness also mentioned to Sykkylvsbladet on that day that his grandfather was an amateur painter and that he had painted a picture of Aursnes and the fjord – a painting that James was very fond of and that he still had in his home at that time.
+During his visit, James Arness mentioned to Sykkylvsbladet that his grandfather was an avid amateur painter.
+He had painted a picture of Aursnes and the fjord – a painting that James was very fond of.
+He still had it in his home in America at that time.